josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 This test host binds to `DashboardHeroComponent` as the `DashboardComponent` would but without the noise of the `Router`, the `HeroService`, or the `*ngFor` repeater.

-The test host sets the component's `hero` input property with its test hero.
+The test host sets the `hero` input property of the component with the associated test hero.
-It binds the component's `selected` event with its `onSelected` handler, which records the emitted hero in its `selectedHero` property.
+It binds the `selected` event of the component with the associated `onSelected` handler, which records the emitted hero in the associated `selectedHero` property.

 Later, the tests will be able to check `selectedHero` to verify that the `DashboardHeroComponent.selected` event emitted the expected hero.